BestTimesToVisit.com Logo

 safety

 Be aware of your surroundings, especially in certain downtown areas after dark.
-While Seattle is generally safe, like any major city, it's wise to stick to well-lit streets and be mindful of your belongings, particularly around the Pioneer Square and International District areas late at night.
+While Seattle is generally safe, like any major city, it's wise to stick to well-lit streets and avoid walking alone late at night in less populated areas.
+Keep your valuables secure and be mindful of petty theft, particularly in crowded tourist spots.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.